-- b.
-Vessels requiring 2 Class A+ tugs may substitute 2 Class A tugs for the forward Class A+ tug in some cases consult Operations Pilot.
+- Vessels requiring 2 Class A+ tugs may substitute 2 Class A tugs for the forward Class A+ tug in some cases consult Operations Pilot.
 Vessels without a fully operational Bow Thruster should consult with Operations Pilot for additional tug requirements. - c.
-Vessels docking or undocking without turning may eliminate the smaller tug if they have an adequate bow thruster meeting the minimum requirements set forth in these guidelines, with the following exceptions:
+Vessels docking (inner/outer harbor) or undocking (inner harbor) without turning may eliminate the smaller tug if they have an adequate bow thruster meeting the minimum requirements set forth in these guidelines, with the following exceptions: